Kikve/TODO/TODO/📑comments (jdg).md

 # 📑comments
 <div class="hash">(93f994)</div>

-Any text between a `//` and the end of a line is treated as a comment and is ignored by JavaScript.
-Any text between the char‐ acters `/*` and `*/` is also treated as a comment
+Any text between a `//` and the end of a line is treated as a comment

+Any text between the characters `/*` and `*/` is also treated as a comment

 - [ ] recordar  [start:: 2024-10-16]